nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [kim - The Kubernetes Image Manager](https://github.com/rancher/kim)
 * [KUDO: The Kubernetes Universal Declarative Operator 🌟](https://kudo.dev/) KUDO is a toolkit that makes it easy to build Kubernetes Operators, in most cases just using YAML.
 * [K8sPurger 🌟](https://github.com/yogeshkk/K8sPurger) K8SPurger is a controller that finds all unused resources and show them in a nice format
+* [jenkins-x/gsm-controller](https://github.com/jenkins-x/gsm-controller) gsm-controller is a Kubernetes controller that copies secrets from Google Secrets Manager into Kubernetes secrets.
+The controller watches Kubernetes secrets looking for an annotation, if the annotation is not found on the secret nothing more is done.
+* [kontacts](https://github.com/scalabledelivery/kontacts) A Kubernetes directory tool for finding pods and services.

 ## Porter
 - [Porter](https://porter.sh/) Package your application artifact, client tools, configuration and deployment logic together as a versioned bundle that you can distribute, and then install with a single command - [github.com/getporter/porter](https://github.com/getporter/porter)